Darling Scarp: History

 The feature was first recorded as General Darling Range by Charles Fraser, Government Botanist with Captain James Stirling aboard HMS Success in March 1827.

-Maps from the 1830s show the scarp labelled "General Darlings Range"; this later became Darling Range, a name by which the formation was still commonly known in the late 20th century despite common understanding of it being an escarpment.
-There is also a tendency to identify the locations on or to the east of the scarp as being in the "Perth Hills" (or simply "The Hills").
+Maps from the 1830s show the scarp labelled General Darlings Range; this later became Darling Range, a name by which the formation was still commonly known in the late 20th century despite common understanding of it being an escarpment.
+There is also a tendency to identify the locations on or to the east of the scarp as being in the Perth Hills (or simply The Hills), despite extending over hundreds of kilometers.

 The earliest traverses by British settlers in the Swan River Colony occurred in the 1830s.
 The best known of these is the expedition of Ensign Robert Dale, who appears to have gone from a point near Guildford, to the south side of Greenmount Hill and up through the Helena Valley.

 Geology

-The Darling Scarp originated as the local expression, in the Perth area, of the extensive Darling Fault, a major and ancient geological discontinuity separating the Archaean Yilgarn Craton in the east from the younger Pinjarra Orogen and overlying Phanerozoic Perth Basin to the west.
+The Darling Scarp originated as the local expression, in the Perth area, of the extensive Darling Fault, a major and ancient geological discontinuity separating the Archaean Yilgarn craton in the east from the younger Pinjarra Orogen and overlying Phanerozoic Perth Basin to the west.
 The Darling Fault is exposed for over 1000 km, from the area east of Shark Bay, to the southern coast of Western Australia east of Albany.
 The location of the scarp must once have coincided with the location of the fault, but the scarp has since eroded about 15 km eastwards.
 The original location of the scarp is indicated in places by an unusual landform known as the Ridge Hill Shelf.

 The Darling Plateau is covered by lateritic materials that cover the underlying geology.

-The Archaean granites and gneisses of the Yilgarn Craton form the high ground of the Perth Hills and can be observed in road cuts, with good examples in the Mundaring Weir area.
+The Archaean granites and gneisses of the Yilgarn craton form the high ground of the Perth Hills and can be observed in road cuts, with good examples in the Mundaring Weir area.
 The only exposed sediments of the Perth Basin, west of the fault, are of Cenozoic age, and are composed of materials such as sandy limestone, travertine and dune sand on which the city of Perth is built, including sand dunes of Pleistocene age formed during the last glacial period.

 This area is also a distinct physiographic section of the larger Yilgarn Block province, which in turn is part of the larger West Australian Shield division.